-Want to know what other troops are doing?
+GSMIDTN is actively sharing the Girl Scout mission on social media!
 Interested in new activities for your troop?
 Like sharing photos and videos?
 Stay connected and help us share the Girl Scout love on social media!
 Like us on Facebook and follow us on Twitter and Instagram.
-Email CommunicationsDept@gsmidtn.org to submit photos (make sure your girls have a signed photo-release!) and be sure to include troop number and name for a chance to be featured!
+Email CommunicationsDept@gsmidtn.org to submit photos (make sure your girls have a signed photo release) and be sure to include troop number and name for a chance to be featured!